cbworden/shake-doc/products.rst

 enough intervals to accurately represent the surface function.
 We generate the shape files independent of a GIS using a shareware package (*shapelib.c*).
-Contouring, as well as polygon formation and nesting, is performed by a program written in the *C* programming language by Bruce Worden, and included in the ShakeMap software distribution.
+Contouring, as well as polygon formation and nesting, is performed by a program written in the *C* programming language by Bruce Worden, and is included in the ShakeMap software distribution.

 **GIS Shapefiles**.
-Contour polygons for the peak ground-motion parameters are available as shape files intended for use with any GIS software that can read ArcView shape files.
+Contour polygons for the PGM parameters are available as shape files intended for use with any GIS software that can read ArcView shape files.
 Note, however, that the peak ground velocity (PGV) contours are in cm/s, and are therefore NOT suitable for HAZUS input.

-The contour intervals are 0.04g for peak ground acceleration (PGA) and the three spectral-acceleration parameters, and 2 cm/s for PGV.
+The contour intervals are 0.04g for PGA and the three spectral-acceleration parameters, and 2 cm/s for PGV.
 The file also includes MMI contour polygons in intervals of 0.2 intensity units.
 These shape files have the same units as the online ShakeMaps.

-The archive of files is
-compressed in Zip format, and called *shape.zip*.
+The archive of files is compressed in Zip format, and called *shape.zip*.
 The *shape.zip* file is available for all events, but the spectral values are generally only included for earthquakes of magnitude 4.0 and larger.